hershbhasin/hershbhasin.github.io/_posts/2019-06-02-azure-data-factory.md

 ## Create an Azure Data Lake Analytics Database

 Open the provided  Visual Studio solution at the location *..\CloudworxUSQLApplication* and Submit the U-SQL script: *1-CreateDB.usql*.
-This will create a database called AVRO in the ADLS.
+This will create a database called AVRO in the ADLA.